Search waiting | Matsusada Precision

 MIL-C-39012 MIL-C-39012 MIL-C-3643

 Precautions for use The shape of the MHV connector is very similar to that of the BNC connector.
-Be careful to avoid making a mistake.
+Care must be taken not to interchange them.

 * The rated voltage is the standard.